Whatsapp Scams to Be Aware Of

 So how can you avoid becoming a statistic?
 If you are looking for love online, it’s best to know how to identify the types of scams and what you can do to avoid them.

-In this article, discover the different types of WhatsApp Dating scams and how you can avoid them.
+In this article, discover the different types of WhatsApp dating scams and how to avoid them.

 The platform's prominence makes it a ripe target for online dating scammers, a.k.a romance scammers.